-Rev. Peter G. Vu has been a Catholic priest of the Diocese of Grand Rapids, Michigan for twenty years.
+Rev. Peter G. Vu has been a Catholic priest of the Diocese of Grand Rapids, Michigan for twenty years and also a chaplain at Grand Rapids Home for Veterans.
 He was born in Saigon City (currently Ho Chi Minh City), Viet Nam and was a young boy when the Viet Nam War ended.
 He witnessed the war with great horror and deep appreciation for peace.
 He grew up with the Communist government system and endured many hardships for more than a decade.
 What helped Rev. Vu and his countrymen tremendously during those dark days was their faith and prayers.
 His love for prayers and meditations blossomed.
 He also exchanged new ideas about prayers and mediations with his Buddhist friends.
 They got along quite well despite their different faith traditions.
 After high school, Rev. Vu escaped Viet Nam via boat and came to the United States to begin his seminary training.
 He attended one year of high school here in the US (Union High School in Grand Rapids, Michigan) to learn the language and new culture.
 He then attended Aquinas College in Grand Rapids, Michigan for two years while staying at Christopher House Seminary.
 Then, the Seminary sent him to attend his last two years of college at the University of St. Thomas in St. Paul, Minnesota.
 He graduated with a double major: Mathematics and Philosophy.
 I then attended graduate school at the University of St. Mary of the Lake and Mundelein Seminary in Chicago, Illinois for five years.
 He graduated and was ordained with the Master Degree of Divinity and the Sacred Theology Baccalaureate.

 Rev. Vu has ministered the People of God at six different churches over the last twenty years.
 Most of them have schools.
 He has worked extensively with children, especially at School Masses.
 He has led children in prayer and has seen first-hand their desperate need for it.
 He was also trained in Clinical Pastoral Care in a hospital and nursing home setting and practiced it at a General Hospital in Oxnard, California.
 In addition, Rev. Vu has been a chaplain at Grand Rapids Home for Veterans for almost ten years.